mceq-project/MCEq/docs/index.rst

 In :ref:`citations` is the list for the physical models.

-Changes to physics between version 1.1.X and 1.2.X ..................................................
+Physics changes between version 1.1.X and 1.2.X ..................................................

 Due to a bug found in the decay table generation for the "new" MCEq versions